jbayer/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 ### Failure Scenarios

-VMWare hypervisor provides a high level of resilience in various cases of failure (at the server hardware layer through vMotion, at the storage layer through RDS, and at the network layer through virtual distributed networking.)
+VMware hypervisor provides a high level of resilience in various cases of failure (at the server hardware layer through vMotion, at the storage layer through RDS, and at the network layer through virtual distributed networking.)
 In addition, having ESX failover to a DR datacenter